My Top 10 Favorite Song Grooves

 Unfortunately, bassist Chris Squire breaks the groove when he goes into some lead lines on bass.

-On the album version, he very disciplined and steadily keeps the groove going.
+On the album version, he is very disciplined and steadily keeps the groove going.

 I couldn’t find a live version where he keeps the groove going throughout the whole section.